kapott/kapott.github.io/content/posts/htb-fawn.md

 ## Intro

 Second box in the intro series.
-Another cakewalk, although one questions for the box was a bit more finnicky.
+Another cakewalk, although one question about the box was a bit more finnicky.

 This box is about a FTP server.
 Running `nmap`, as well as connecting to it through the `ftp` command give me the login prompt and version 3.0.3 for vsFTPd.